Free scissor lift quarterly service procedure

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full scissor lift quarterly service procedure (PDF-ready).
+See the first part of the scissor lift quarterly service procedure below.
+Download the full version above.

 A quarterly service is the first tier of scheduled preventive maintenance for a scissor lift.
 It is performed every 3 months or 150 operating hours and covers battery and charger checks (electric), engine oil and filter replacement (diesel), hydraulic system inspection, testing of all platform and ground controls, emergency descent verification, scissor mechanism inspection and greasing, platform safety checks (floor, guardrails, entry gate), pothole protection device testing, tilt alarm/sensor testing, and limit switch checks.
 Unlike a daily pre-start check (which confirms the machine is safe to operate), the quarterly service involves actual maintenance actions: draining and replacing fluids, replacing filters, greasing components and functional testing.
 It is typically performed by a qualified technician, not the operator.